Best Bonds For a Rising Interest Rate Environment

 It's important to understand that bond funds can lose money, which is to say that prices of bonds can fall, especially when interest rates are expected to rise.
-If bond funds are expected to fall in price in 2019, you may be tempted to sell your bond funds and shift assets to cash.
+If bond funds fall in price, you may be tempted to sell your bond funds and shift assets to cash.
 However, it's also important to invest for your time horizon.

 Also, if you are dollar-cost averaging into bond funds, you are buying shares at lower prices, assuming they fall, and this can be a good strategy for a long-term investor.
 When the prices begin to rise again, your "average" share price is lower and thus you benefit more when they bounce back.

-Here's the bottom line for buying the best bond funds in 2019 and beyond: If you want to minimize risk first and maximize returns second, which is a wise investment philosophy, you will not completely abandon your long-term outlook but simply remain diversified.
+Here's the bottom line for buying the best bond funds: If you want to minimize risk first and maximize returns second, which is a wise investment philosophy, you will not completely abandon your long-term outlook but simply remain diversified.
 A good bond mutual fund to remain diversified is Vanguard Total Bond Market Index (VBMFX).